-The ones who see things diffe erently.
-Theyre not fond of rules.
-And they have no respect for the he status quo.
-You can quote them, disagree with them, glorify v or vilify them. nt do is ignore them.
-Because they change r imagine.
-They heal.
-They explore.
-They y push the human race forward.
-Maybe they have to be crazy.
-How else can you stare at an empty canvas and see a work of art?
-Or sit in silence and hear a song thats never been written?
+The ones who see things differently.
+Theyre no ot fond of rule es.
+And \mathbf{t} ney have no respect for the state us quo.
+Yo u can quote t hem, d isagree with them, g glorify or vili ify them.
+Abo ut the only thing yo u cant do is ignore the em.
+Because they change \mathbf{t} ł nings.
+They invent.
+They imagin ne.
+They h ieal.
+They ex plore.
+They СІ ceate.
+They inspire.
+They push the human n race forward l.
+May be they have to be o crazy.
+How else can you stare a at an empty canvas an d see a work of art?
+Or si t in silence and hear r a song tha ts nover h on writton?
+Or gaza at sit in silence and hear a song thats never been written?
 Or gaze at a red planet and see a laboratory on wheels?